t-karasova/grs-samples-python/tutorial_ordering.md

 ## Ordering by multiple fields

-Ordering by multiple fields is supported through the use of comma-separated fields in order of priority.
+Ordering by multiple fields is supported through the use of comma-separated fields in the order of priority, more prioritized first.

 The lower priority fields will be used to order items with equal values for higher priority fields.